 The helm station is down a 6” (15.24 cm) and 13” (33.02 cm) step and that makes for a high console.
 A flip-down step or platform in front of the wheel would be nice.

 Beverage holders are to port but they’re small so a typical water bottle doesn’t fit.
 Electrical switches are in a conveniently located cluster.
-Another set of beverage holders are to starboard.
+Another set of beverage holders is to starboard.
 Back to the left is the Fusion stereo.

 The wheel is mounted to a tilt base.
 The digital throttle and shift (DTS) control binnacle is mounted at a nearly vertical angle.